Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 ---

-I was playing with [AutoGrad.jl](https://github.com/denizyuret/AutoGrad.jl) and [Zygote.jl](https://github.com/FluxML/Zygote.jl), they both look awesome, and AutoGrad.jl is already applied to the machine learning framework in Julia: [Knet.jl](https://github.com/denizyuret/Knet.jl).
-However, when I tried to read the source code of AutoGrad.jl, it is not large indeed.
-And as a PyTorch contributor and user, I personally prefer some of PyTorch's interfaces, therefore, I tried to implemented my own automatic differentiation and it just took me one day to finished the core part (including broadcast!), although, I spent a few hours more in the next following days to polish the interface (a weekend to write a blog post).
+I was playing with [AutoGrad.jl](https://github.com/denizyuret/AutoGrad.jl) and [Zygote.jl](https://github.com/FluxML/Zygote.jl), they both look awesome, and AutoGrad.jl has already been applied to the machine learning framework in Julia: [Knet.jl](https://github.com/denizyuret/Knet.jl).
+However, when I tried to read the source code of AutoGrad.jl and in fact it is not large.

+As a PyTorch contributor and user, I personally prefer some of PyTorch's interfaces (both frontend and backend), and as a Julian, I want to see how simple it can be to write a Julia AD package.
+Therefore, I tried to implemented my own automatic differentiation and it just took me one day to finished the core part (including broadcast!).

+Although, I spent a few hours more during the next following days to polish the interface (a weekend to write a blog post).
 But it is actually quite easy to implement an automatic differentiation package in Julia.

 I packed it to a package (YAAD.jl: Yet Another AD package for Julia) here: [Roger-luo/YAAD.jl](https://github.com/Roger-luo/YAAD.jl)